 The country will experience wetter winters and drier summers, with greater potential for extreme rainfall events and flooding.

 Heavier rainfall, in a shorter time frame and over a smaller area can cause flash flooding leading to property damage.
-Flooding also poses significant risks to infrastructure services, potentially causing damage, transportation disruption, and power cuts.
+Flooding also poses significant risks to infrastructure services, potentially causing damage to property, power systems and transport services.